1829 Crawfurd Map of Burma or Myanmar - first accurate map of Burma!

 Description

-This is an 1829 John Crawfurd and John Walker map of Burma, or as it is known today, Myanmar.
-The map, considered the first accurate map of this region, was prepared to illustrate the narrative of John Crawfurd's Embassy to Ava to negotiate with Burmese King Bagyidaw following the First Anglo-Burmese War (1824 - 1826).
-Centered on the Irrawaddy Valley, the map depicts the region from Calcutta to Yunnan Province in China and northern Laos and from Tassisudon to the mouths of the Irrawaddy River and the Gulf of Martaban.
-Dozens of villages, towns, and cities are labeled all along the Irrawaddy River from Amarapura (Mandalay) to Rangoon (Yangon), in the Irrawaddy Delta, and on the roads from Rungpoor to Bhamo and from Bhamo to Amarapura, but otherwise much is left blank, illustrating how little this region was known to European powers of the early 19th century.
+Centered on the Irrawaddy Valley, the map depicts from Calcutta to Yunnan Province in China and northern Laos and from Tassisudon to the mouths of the Irrawaddy River and the Gulf of Martaban.
+Dozens of villages, towns, and cities are labeled all along the Irrawaddy River from Rangoon to Mandalay, in the Irrawaddy Delta, and on the roads from Rungpoor to Bhamo and from Bhamo to Amarapura, but otherwise much is left blank, illustrating how little this region was known to European powers of the early 19th century.

 First Anglo-Burmese War

-When Bagyidaw ordered his troops to pursue rebels into British territory, the war began.
+When Bagyidaw ordered his troops to peruse rebels into British territory, the war began.
 With an ill-defined border and rugged mountainous jungle territory, the First Anglo-Burmese War turned out to be one of the longest, most expensive, and bloodiest wars in the history of British India.
-Nonetheless, it ended decisively for the British, despite throwing British India into a severe economic crisis and ultimately contributing to the demise of the British East India Company's remaining privileges.
+Nonetheless, it ended decisively for the British, despite throwing British India into a severe economic crisis and ultimately contributing to the demise of the British East India Company's remaining privileges

 Crawfurd Mission to Ava, 1826

 In the aftermath of war, Lord Amherst sent John Crawfurd on an envoy mission to Burma to negotiate terms with the chastised King Bagyidaw.
 Crawfurd and his party traveled up the Irrawaddy from Rangoon to Ava on the paddle steamer Diana with four support boats.
 Arriving at the Court of Ava, Crawfurd negotiated a complete surrender of Assam, Manipur, Cachar, Jaintia, Arakan Province, and Tenasserim to British India.
-The king also conceded to a trade agreement, in return for a delay in indemnity payments, and later sent his own mission to Calcutta.
+The king also conceded to a trade agreement in return for a delay in indemnity payments and later sent his own mission to Calcutta.

 Scientific and Reconnaissance Tour de Force

 The Crawfurd expedition was forced to delay its return to India so that the shallow-draft riverboats cold be repaired.
-They used the time to gather intelligence on the region, contributing to this map, as well as to collect seven chests of fossils from the riverbank near Magwe, and nearly 18,000 botanical specimens for the Calcutta Botanical Garden.
+They used the time to gather intelligence on the region, contributing to this map, as well as collect seven chests of fossils from the riverbank near Magwe, and nearly 18,000 botanical specimens for the Calcutta Botanical Garden.
 The work led to the discovery of a new species of mastodon, the Stegolophodon.
 It also provided the first accurate data regarding the interior of Burma, laying the groundwork for further British dominance in the region.

 Publication History